The code of ethics

 4) Paragraph 3 shall not apply if it is reasonable to assume that the offeror is a person against which the CNB’s organisational unit (of which the employee is a staff member) is currently conducting or is planning to conduct administrative proceedings, is carrying out an examination, has commenced a direct supervisory examination of certain facts, or is conducting public procurement, or another discussions on the conclusion of an agreement.
 An employee who may affect the performance of such CNB’s activities is not permitted to accept such offers.

-5) If there is any doubt about the possibility or appropriateness of accepting an offer pursuant to this Article, the employee concerned shall consult this issue with his/her superior, and in the case of a Bank Board member with the Governor or a Vice-Governor representing him.
+5) If there is any doubt about the possibility or appropriateness of accepting an offer pursuant to this Article, the employee concerned shall consult this issue with his/her superior, and in the case of a Bank Board member with the Governor or at a meeting of the Bank Board.
 Superiors may ask the Committee for an opinion.

 6) Where the acceptance of an item is in contravention of this Article and it would be socially unacceptable to refuse or return it, the employee shall hand the item in to the Administration Department without undue delay, which shall ensure its use within the CNB or donate it to charity.
 The Administration Department shall notify the Committee of the handing in of such item.